oitzujoey/duck-lisp/docs/api.md

 6. Check for and handle compile errors.
 7. Destroy the compiler.

 The compilation step is easy.
 Pass source code to the `duckLisp_loadString` function and bytecode pops out.
-If an error occured, then print the error messages.
+If an error occurred, then print the error messages.

 Now for the complicated part.
 There are three ways to extend the compiler.